Victorian Cape May for the Holidays? How Jolly!

 Cape May is also beloved for its dining and theater.
 While the East Lynne Theater Company is wrapping up its season with Louisa May Alcott's Christmas on December 9, you can still catch Scrooge: The Musical at Elaine's Dinner Theater through New Year's Eve—along with a full-course meal.
 Additionally, sample Cape May's celebrated culinary scene at Peter Shields Inn & Restaurant, Blue Rose Inn & Restaurant and Washington Inn.
 All three boast great reviews on TripAdvisor.
 Cap your epicurean outing with tastings at Willow Creek Farm & Winery, Cape May Winery & Vineyard and Turdo Vineyards & Winery.

 Looking for a little escape and a lot of fresh air?
 Cape May offers natural havens where you can appreciate ocean views, watch for birds or come face-to-face with the animal kingdom.
 Work up an appetite for that lavish B&B afternoon tea by climbing the 199 steps of the historic Cape May Lighthouse, open select dates in December.
 Explore Cape May Bird Observatory and learn why birding enthusiasts always include Cape May on their bucket list.
 Or treat the family to wild encounters at Cape May County Park & Zoo.
 The Zoo is currently open daily from 10 a.m. to 3:30 p.m.
 You can visit 364 days a year!

 Learn more at CapeMay.com, and keep this seaside town on your radar all year long.
-Events are always on the calendar, ranging from live music to the upcoming Sherlock Holmes Weekend (March 16-18, 2018).
+Events are always on the calendar.
 Discover more holiday happenings at visitnj.org where you can also download a free NJ travel guide or sign up for e-news from New Jersey Travel and Tourism.